Our Favorite Ice Cream Shops in Washington, Idaho and Vancouver, B.C.

 Sweet treats are stirred up into creative flavor sensations at The Scoop, on Spokane’s South Hill and at Kendall Yards, which uses liquid nitrogen to flash-freeze ingredients in small batches.
 Flavors, which change regularly, might include Caramel Coffee Toffee, Salted Caramel and Nutella.
 The house-made Liege-style waffles make a crunchy base for scoops, as an alternative to traditional cones.
 Doyle’s Ice Cream Parlor has been making ice-cream in its West Central neighborhood spot since 1940.
 Open seasonally and decorated with vintage ice-cream equipment and collectible toys, Doyle’s makes it owns waffle cones and serves up classic banana splits, shakes, floats and homemade ice-cream flavors that include Huckleberry, watermelon, banana and many more.

-Ice Cream Social’s dreamy flavors range from classic (think Butter Pecan and Mint Chocolate Chip) to creative and seasonally influenced (Blueberry, Roasted Banana, Almond Poppyseed, and Valhalla Coffee), in an airy, industrial-chic storefront at Point Ruston, and from a second Hilltop location on Martin Luther King Jr. Way.
+Ice Cream Social’s dreamy flavors range from classic (think Butter Pecan and Mint Chocolate Chip) to creative and seasonally influenced (Blueberry, Roasted Banana, Almond Poppyseed, and Valhalla Coffee), in an airy, industrial-chic storefront at Point Ruston, a Hilltop location on Martin Luther King Jr. Way, and a third Proctor location on North Proctor Street.
 All are fashioned from natural, locally sourced ingredients.

 In Vancouver, summer and ice cream go hand in hand.
 Earnest Ice Cream, at four locations, churned up the city’s frozen desserts world when it opened in 2012 with small-batch, seasonal ice cream; try their Whiskey Hazelnut, Matcha Green Tea or Salted Caramel flavors.
 Rain or Shine (multiple locations) uses seasonal, organic ingredients to craft its fresh delights, including Honey Lavender and Blueberry Balsamic flavors.
 And La Glace scoops ultra-rich French-style ice cream (with extra egg yolks and cream) and offers parfaits and pastries, including macarons, in a très élégant ice cream parlor.
 The ever-changing flavors here might include Saffron Nougatine (saffron-infused honey cream, orange blossom and toasted pistachios) or Raspberry White Chocolate.

-–Written by Leslie Forsberg; updated by Harriet Baskas in June 2021.
+–Written by Leslie Forsberg and Harriet Baskas.
+Last updated in June 2022.

 Top photo courtesy of Abi’s Artisan Ice Cream in Coeur d’Alene, Idaho.